ETIAS visa waiver for the U.S. Citizens

 What is ETIAS authorization?

-The European Commission’s system will be responsible for checking traveler information with a series of security databases and for creating the Schengen Area’s central digital information system.
-Completing the ETIAS application online takes less than 10 minutes, and you will only need a valid passport for this process.
-After you fill out the application form, the system will check your input data across different security and information databases.
-These databases include Europol, Interpol, and others.
-Program will be analyzing and per-screening all travelers for different risk factors.
+Completing the ETIAS application online takes less than 10 minutes, and you will only need a biometric passport for this process.
+After you fill out the application form, the system will check your input data across different security and information databases, such as Europol, Interpol, and others.

 ETIAS documents for U.S. citizens traveling to Schengen Countries